jejacks0n/mercury/README.md

 ## A Demo

 Feel free to check out [the demo](http://jejacks0n.github.com/mercury/).
-The demo will be updated quite a bit in the next weeks, so feel free to check back every now and then..
-We'll be adding a full walkthrough that details each of the major features shortly.
-If you would like to see how Mercury was implemented in the demo check the gh-pages branch, it's a useful resource to see how you can integrate the Mercury bundle.
+We'll be adding a full walkthrough that goes into detail for each of the major features.
+If you would like to see how Mercury was implemented in the demo check the [gh-pages](https://github.com/jejacks0n/mercury/tree/gh-pages) branch, it's a useful resource to see how you can integrate the Mercury bundle into a non-rails project since it's a static site.

 ## The Story